Bethel Church, Mansfield Woodhouse: John Hibbert

 Hibbert said he wished "to know god" since he was a young child.
 Hibbert stated in an interview: "As a boy of 11, 12, and 13 they could not keep me away from it.
 I was in every single service soaking up the preaching, listening to these missionaries tell their stories.
 I can remember standing in these congregations ... and with tears streaming down my face and saying, 'Lord I want to do whatever you want me to do in this world.
 I want to be your servant for the rest of my life.'"

 He was raised in central England, and attended a technical college where he received education as a draftsman.
-Hibbert served as an ordained minister in a Pentacostal church, and rose to the level of assistant minister in Rotherham, in a parish of the organisation Assembly of God.
+Hibbert served as an ordained minister in a Pentecostal church, and rose to the level of assistant minister in Rotherham, in a parish of the organisation Assembly of God.
 Hibbert is married with three daughters and an adopted boy originally from Honduras.
 He met Spademan in 1972: "I saw a hesitation in her eyes.
 I sensed she was in need.
 And so that was it."
 Hibbert commented on claims that individuals were pressured to donate funds to his organisation: "Certainly no pressure was ever put on anybody (to give)," he said.
 "You have never met a more selfless giving group of people than the people in this church and that includes this ministry."